Baptistemontan/leptos_i18n/docs/book/src/declare/03_plurals.md

 ## How to know which to use:

-There are ressources online to help you find what you should use, my personnal favorite is the [unicode CLDR Charts](https://www.unicode.org/cldr/charts/44/supplemental/language_plural_rules.html).
+There are resources online to help you find what you should use, my personal favorite is the [unicode CLDR Charts](https://www.unicode.org/cldr/charts/44/supplemental/language_plural_rules.html).